mvoltz/freebasic-raylib5.6-dev/README.md

 ***DISCLAIMER***
 I'm a hobby programmer doing this for fun.
 YMMV.
 Expect errors and you won't be disappointed.
+Please let me know if you find any issues.

 ---

 [FreeBasic](https://freebasic.net/) bindings for [raylib](https://github.com/raysan5/raylib)

 Some examples are compiling and working on linux.

-I'm using fbfrog to translate header files to .bi files.
+More examples should mean more bugs found/fixed.

 Lib | Linux | Windows | Mac | BSD |
 --- | ----- | ------- | --- | --- |
 raylib.bi | In Progress | untested |  untested |  untested
 raymath.bi | untested | untested |  untested |  untested
 raygui.bi | untested | untested | untested | untested

+** Testing with FreeBASIC built from source (1.20) **

 ## example
 ```basic